tanquangduong/tanquangduong/README.md

 Hi there,

-I'm Quang, an AI/ML/MLOps Engineer, Writer, and Instructor.
+I'm Quang, an AI/ML/MLOps Engineer/Scientist, Writer, and Instructor.

 Welcome to my code space :)